 Forty percent of school-aged children in Africa do not attend primary school and 36 million African children have never stepped foot in a classroom.
 To cope with the growing demand for primary education African countries need to dramatically increase the capacity of their school systems.
 In 1987, there were 73 million children in school; in 2011, the figure had increased to 106 million.
-To meet the goal of universal primary education by 2015, nearly 150 million children need to find a place in school.
-At current trends almost half of countries in the region are unlikely to attain this goal.
+To meet the goal of universal primary education in Africa, nearly 150 million children need to find a place in school.
+At current trends almost half of countries in the region are unlikely to attain this development.

 The quality of education remains a major challenge and repetition and drop-out rates are high.
 More than one student in ten repeats at least one grade in primary school in more than half of all countries in sub-Saharan Africa.
 And many studies show that repeaters do not learn from duplication and either keep on repeating or drop out before having acquired basic learning skills.
 Today nearly 40 million African children are out of school, and the majority of them are girls.